Promoting and protecting human rights is everyone’s responsibility. Here are some ways that you can find out more about human rights and get involved!

 Something in Common

-Something In Common is a place where you can find out about human rights issues facing Australians today, share your own stories about human rights, and take action on the issues you care about.
+Something In Common is a place where you can find out about human rights issues facing Australians today actions they are taking on issues you care about.

-BackMeUp is all about tacking action on cyberbullying.
-To get involved, all you have to do is make a short video (no more than 2 minutes) about how you could help someone who is being cyber-bullied.
-There are some pretty funky prizes up for grabs too!
-Take part here!
+BackMeUp was a video competition for students aimed at taking action on cyberbullying.
+To get involved, all you had to do was make a short video (no more than 2 minutes) about how you could help someone who is being cyber-bullied.
+See the great videos!

 Did you know that 89% of Australians aged 13-17 told us that they had experienced racism or seen it happen to someone else?
 That’s not cool!
 We want to see an Australia where everyone is treated with respect, no matter what their skin colour, background or culture.
 Do you?